superlinked/VectorHub/docs/articles/Vector-Indexes.md

 During the search, the query vector is placed on the highest layer, which is matched with the closest vector using an ANN algorithm.
 We then move to the next layer based on the earlier selected closest neighbor and repeat the same process.
 This is continued until the final layer is reached.

-## Vector Indexes in Practical Use Cases
+## Vector indexes in practical use cases

 The similarity-matching capabilities of vector databases are used in various interesting applications.
 Some of these include:

-- **Retrieval Augmented Generation (RAG)**: [RAG](https://superlinked.com/vectorhub/articles/advanced-retrieval-augmented-generation) uses vector indexing techniques to query relevant documents from an external database.
+* **Retrieval Augmented Generation (RAG)**: [RAG](https://superlinked.com/vectorhub/articles/advanced-retrieval-augmented-generation) uses vector indexing techniques to query relevant documents from an external database.
 These allow the LLM to construct a well-thought-out, accurate, and informative response for the user.

-- **Image search using text queries**: Vector indexing powers [semantic search in image databases](https://superlinked.com/vectorhub/articles/retrieval-from-image-text-modalities) such as those in modern smartphones.
+* **Image search using text queries**: Vector indexing powers [semantic search in image databases](https://superlinked.com/vectorhub/articles/retrieval-from-image-text-modalities) such as those in modern smartphones.
 This allows the user to input text queries and return images described by natural language.

-- **Searching through large text documents**: Conventional algorithms can be inefficient in searching large corpora.
+* **Searching through large text documents**: Conventional algorithms can be inefficient in searching large corpora.
 Vector indexes quickly sift through the text and retrieve exact and similar matching documents.
 This is helpful as text queries can be tricky sometimes.
 For example, if a user searches for ‘movies related to time travel’, the terms `movie` and `time travel` will help reach all relevant information in the text, even if the exact terms are not present.

-- **Advanced search on e-commerce websites**: E-commerce stores can employ vector indexing to improve user experience.
+* **Advanced search on e-commerce websites**: E-commerce stores can employ vector indexing to improve user experience.
 Users can describe the product they want and the search algorithm can present all matching results. moreover, if a specific product is not available, the ANN algorithm can help retrieve similar items to keep the user intrigued.

 ## Basic Implementation of Vector Indexing using ANN